 In June 2019, the U.S. Department of Energy (DOE) Water Power Technologies Office (WPTO) launched a prize to develop wave energy-powered desalination systems to address the growing global need for clean water that is sustainably sourced.

 Since 2021, E4C has supported the prize through our Impact Services by mapping opportunities, amplifying outreach and engagement, providing training to competitors around core competencies, and supporting the planning of future prizes.
 Additionally, we completed a market assessment of opportunities and barriers for wave energy-powered desalination systems to support commercialization efforts through engagement with organizations and end-users in key market categories (disaster relief, commercial/industrial, and municipal, residential, and government).

 Learn more about the program and our engagement:

 Delivering global Innovation Challenges

-At the height of the pandemic, Engineering for Change and ASME, in collaboration with the global technology company Siemens, launched a successful global design challenge aimed at addressing two intractable obstacles to the provision of plentiful food and water.
+At the height of the pandemic, E4C and ASME, in collaboration with the global technology company Siemens, launched a successful global design challenge aimed at addressing two intractable obstacles to the provision of plentiful food and water.

-More than 23,000 people from 184 countries responded to the call for action and more than 220 ideas to improve the quality of life in underserved communities were identified.
+More than 23,000 people from 184 countries responded to the call for action and submitted more than 220 ideas to improve the quality of life in underserved communities.
 Contestants passed through three phases: Plan, Design, and Realize and Sustain.
-The winners were selected by 11 judges and 14 fellows from around the world, representing 222 years of collective experience in water, agriculture, energy, engineering design and manufacturing.
+The winners were selected by 11 judges and 14 E4C Fellows from around the world, representing 222 years of collective experience in water, agriculture, energy, engineering design and manufacturing.

 Zero Hunger Track: Design a postharvest off-grid preservation technology to reduce the farm-to-table food loss.
 Winner: EcoLife Cold Room Team (Uganda)